williamkeller/advent-of-code-2020/README.md

 ## Running solutions

-`npm start p d`
+`npm start p t d`

 where p is 1 for puzzle 1, or 2 for puzzle 2
-and d is the day of the puzzle, 1 through 25.
-Defaults to the current day, if not provided.
+t is whether to run test data (t) or real data (f), defaults to f and d is the day of the puzzle, 1 through 25, defaults to the current day, if not provided.

 ## Testing